telemonit/solutions/README.md

 + CameraMonit - Software (docker image)
 + InfraMonit - Software (docker image)
-+ CameraMind - Hardware adn Software included and ready to work in Your infrastructure
++ CameraMind - Hardware and Software included and ready to work in Your infrastructure

 ### SaaS